stanfordnlp/plot-data/README.md

 # plot-data

-This repo contains data for plot formatting actions in VegaLite, which you can see in the [ viewer](http://plot.sidaw.xyz/#/viewer?url=https://raw.githubusercontent.com/stanfordnlp/plot-data/master/query.jsonl).
+This repo contains data for plot formatting actions in VegaLite, which you can see in the [ viewer](http://plot.sidaw.xyz/#/viewer?url=https://raw.githubusercontent.com/stanfordnlp/plot-data/master/data/query.jsonl).
+You can find the procssed data in the releases.

 To see the last five lines of processed data, try `jq . plot-data.sample.jsonl`

 ### Processed data